 A family's income determines eligibility for assistance and is also used to calculate the family's payment and the YHA's subsidy.
 The YHA will use the policies and methods described in this chapter to ensure that only eligible families receive assistance and that no family pays more or less than its obligation under the regulations.
+HOTMA made significant changes to income, exclusions, deductions, assets, etc. This can also be contained in PIH 2023-27.
+YHA has further received waivers from the traditional calculations, and adjusted income that have been included in these policies.

 This chapter describes HUD regulations and YHA policies related to these topics in three parts as follows: